jordhanus/Reviews_POC/README.md

-# Reviews_POC
-During the past year, Large Languague Models (LLM) have developed an incredible track record.
-Their innate ability to understand natural language in close to six million forms of communication has lead to a myriad of applications.
-However, structured replies are harder to come by.
-If you want to input hundreds or thousands of records for a task and then store away a range of outputs in a database, things become trickier.
-Luckily, OpenAIs relatively recent models, such as gpt-3.5-turbo, are great at providing their output in JSON.
-With proper prompting and supporting scripting, this allows for a structured pipeline leading to structured output.\n
-In this repository I show a simple 'app' to analyse Google Maps Reviews, although it can easily be extended to all other kinds of texts.
-The basic logic is that the app digests a series of reviews (or other documents) and then asesses each of them on a series of custom-made categories ('Friendliness of staff', 'Quality of delivery', 'Speed of service', etc.).
-The app gives for each review and each category both a written evaluation (for now set at max.
-50 characters, in English) and a score ranging from 1 (very negative) to 5 (very positive).\n
+# Large Language Models (LLM) Analysis Tool

+During the past year, LLMs have paved an impressive path.
+Their innate capability to comprehend over **six million forms** of communication has given rise to diverse applications.
+However, structured outputs can be elusive, especially when dealing with extensive data input.
+The good news?
+Models like **gpt-3.5-turbo** from OpenAI are adept at rendering their results in JSON, offering a structured output when combined with the right prompting and scripting.

+## About This Repository

+This repository introduces a straightforward app designed to **analyze Google Maps Reviews**.
+The underlying logic is versatile, making it extendable for analyzing different types of texts.
+Here's how it works:

+1. **Input**: Feed the app with a series of reviews or other textual documents and the categories for analysis.
+2. **Categorization**: The app assesses each document based on user-defined categories like:
+   - Friendliness of staff
+   - Quality of delivery
+   - Speed of service
+   ... and so on.

+3. **Output**: For each review and category, the app produces:
+   - A **written evaluation** (limited to 50 characters in English, customizable)
+   - A **score** ranging from 1 (very negative) to 5 (very positive).

+## Multilingual Magic

-The magic of LLMs is that they understand every language: the data, the categories, the asked-for evaluation, all can be done in almost any language.
+The beauty of LLMs is their multilingual prowess.
+Whether it's the data, the categories, or the requested evaluation, this tool can operate in virtually any language.
+It leverages the LLM's multilingual abilities to provide evaluations across a wide spectrum of languages.